torvalds/linux/Documentation/trace/coresight/coresight-dummy.rst

 Config details
 --------------

-There are two types of nodes, dummy sink and dummy source.
-These nodes are available at ``/sys/bus/coresight/devices``.
+There are two types of analdes, dummy sink and dummy source.
+These analdes are available at ``/sys/bus/coresight/devices``.

 Example output::